 It's very easy to come to Istanbul by air.
 There are two international airports in Istanbul: Ataturk Airport in Yesilkoy on the European side of the city and Sabiha Gokcen Airport in Kurtkoy on the Asian side.
-The third international airport will be constructed on the European side of the city and it's planned to be opened by the end of 2016, being the biggest airport in whole Europe.
+The third international airport is under construction on the European side of the city and it's planned to be opened by the end of 2016, being the biggest airport in whole Europe.
 There are also a couple of military airports and some private airstrips within the province.

 The first aerodrome in Istanbul was opened in Yesilkoy neighborhood in 1912 for military purposes.
 The civilian international airport was built between 1949-1953 by the Westinghouse Electric International Company and the IG White Engineering Corporation.
 Yesilkoy Airport was officially opened in August 1st, 1953.This was the first International airport of Istanbul and named after Ataturk, the founder of the Republic.

 When single runway became insufficient with the development of international civil aviation, a new runway was built in 1972.
 By the end of 90's, the airport was not able to catch up with the increasing air traffic so there was a need of a new one.
 In 1997 a consortium led by two leading Turkish construction groups, Tepe and Akfen, won the BOT (Build, Operate, Transfer) contract of the Government for the new Istanbul Ataturk Airport international terminal complex.
 The construction was completed in 22 months at a cost of 306 million US dollars.
 A third runway was also built.
 Today, Istanbul Ataturk Airport is operated by TAV Istanbul Terminal Operations Company under the terms of the DHMI (State Airports Authority).
 TAV commenced the Ataturk airport operation for 15.5 years at a cost of 3 billion USD, after which it will be transferred to the State at no cost.